 On the 8th day God did not create dog food.
 Feed your athlete well.
 Real - healthy - food is a good extra in the bowl.
 Some dogs actually like vegetables.
 They all like meat.
 I like to add the "anti-inflammatory foods" to their bowl.
 See Google for a list

 10% less food and treats, keeps the joints - work load down.

 Glucosamine/Chondroitin, Fish Oil, Less Weight, Low Impact and Being Active equals good joint health.

 A coated aspirin with food, used as an anti-inflammatory before hiking really works.
-Though some vets may have reservations do to stomach problems and their pricier drugs.
-Jones takes a 325mg ecotrin brand aspirin.
+Though some vets may have reservations do to stomach problems and need to sell their pricier drugs.
+I give mine a 325mg Ecotrin brand aspirin.
 Ask your vet and/or research the mg dosage yourself.
-My previous dog took one for nearly 8 years as he got this dreaded plague at 4-5 years old.
+My previous dog took one for nearly 8 years as he got this dreaded plague at 4 years old.
 He lived to be an active 12-1/4 under vet care.
-Jones takes an aspirin as prevention on game days.
+Jones did and Grizz does takes an aspirin as prevention on game days.
 If he were to get arthritis, he would receive what ever works to help him at that point in time.
-Vet care.

 Stay limber and active and Off the Concrete.
 (Any hard surfaces are no good.)

 Take care of your buddy, especially the ones prone to arthritis. (if your dog can't hike-you probably won't.)

 Canine Massage: No one recomended at this time.

 Good Reading: The Whole Dog Journal, This article on big pet medicine https://www.bloomberg.com/news/features/2017-01-05/when-big-business-happens-to-your-pet

 Advice for the Trail: Things to look out for: